-Introducing Anxy No. 3: The Boundaries Issue (Deadline for pitches: February 2)
+Introducing Anxy No. 4: The Masculinity Issue (Deadline for pitches: August 29th)

-We’re only as strong as the narratives we amplify.
-We especially encourage people from communities whose perspectives haven’t been shared often enough to drop us a line.
+And since we’re only as compelling as the narratives we amplify, we especially encourage people from communities whose perspectives haven’t been shared often enough to drop us a line.

 Pitches should be: